 Method: Organisation of postgraduate courses and a PhD course in conjunction with the Faculty of Medicine of the University of Lisbon.

-Duration: 60 months beginning in 2014. - Economic and Financial Criminal Law – new contributions from the theory of society for modelling criminal reaction
+• Economic and Financial Criminal Law – new contributions from the theory of society for modelling criminal reaction

 To be carried out by: Group II